arangodb/docs/3.10/quick-start-coming-from-sql.md

 Coming from SQL
 ===============

-If you worked with a relational database management system (RDBMS) such as MySQL, MariaDB or PostgreSQL, you will be familiar with its query language, a dialect of SQL (Structured Query Language).
+If you work with a relational database management system (RDBMS) such as MySQL, MariaDB or PostgreSQL, you are familiar with its query language, a dialect of SQL (Structured Query Language).

 ArangoDB's query language is called AQL.
 There are some similarities between both